Prioritizing Your Projects in the New Year

 Take one small step.

 Time Management Skills: There are many apps, planners, time tracking methods, and skills you can implement to help better manage your time.
 Knowing you don’t manage your time well can be a very humbling experience.
 In admitting it, you can make a change.

 An objective analysis of how you spend your time can show you where you waste time.
 Spend a week writing down how you spend your time.
-Do this objectively, meaning with out judgement and without changing what you want to do just because you are tracking (I know, this can be hard).
-Afterwards, find areas of your day and week where you can adjust and fit in your passions.
+Do this objectively, meaning without judgment and without changing what you want to do just because you are tracking (I know, this can be hard).
+Afterward, find areas of your day and week where you can adjust and fit in your passions.

-Rest: Working yourself to the grindstone can feel like you are reaching your goals but in the end you are just spinning you wheels.
-Taking some time off, taking a day to rest or purposefully stepping away from a project for a short time can actually make the project come together better than planned.
+Rest: Working yourself to the grindstone can feel like you are reaching your goals but in the end, you are just spinning your wheels.
+Taking some time off, taking a day to rest, or purposefully stepping away from a project for a short time can actually make the project come together better than planned.